-Reviews: Optional Reviews each Thursday evening before an exam.
+Reviews: Optional Reviews each Friday before an exam at 4:10-5:00 pm.
 The reviews will be recorded for those that cannot attend.
-Time and room for the Review will be posted in the calendar on D2L.
+The room for the Review will be posted in the calendar on D2L.

 Help Sessions with TAs: Beginning the week of the first exam.
-These sessions include study tips and an opportunity to go over your exam with a TA (bring your feedback email).
+These sessions include study tips and an opportunity to go over your exam answers with a TA (bring your feedback email).
 Time and room of Help Sessions will be posted in the calendar on D2L.